No, not that kind of date. Sorry if that’s what brought you here.

 (We can also make this kind of narrative less mind-numbing by using other ways of saying when something happened – ‘a week later’, ‘the following Saturday’, ‘towards the end of the month’ and so on.
 The reader won’t always care about the exact date.)

-Finally, if you’re writing the month first and you’re mentioning the year, it makes sense to put a comma after the day: ‘June 1, 1994’.
+Finally, if you’re writing the month first, using a cardinal day number and mentioning the year, it makes sense to put a comma after the day: ‘June 1, 1994’.
 Otherwise, the two numbers would look awkward together: ‘June 1 1994’.

 Digits for dates

 The year is often shortened to two digits – ‘30/06/18’, for example.
 But perhaps this idea lost some credibility when the Year 2000 computer bug became big news in the (19)90s, thanks to computer systems that used only two digits for the year.
 This made them think that, for example, 2005 was earlier than 1995, because 05 is less than 95.
-(And, by the way, as someone who was working in IT back then, I can tell you that the Y2K bug was real, and pretty serious.
-OK, so nothing went horribly wrong – but that’s because people fixed it.
+(And, by the way, as someone who was working in IT back then, I can tell you that the Y2K bug was real, and pretty serious, whatever the sceptics might say.
+It’s true that nothing went horribly wrong – but that’s because people fixed it.
 Thank you.)

 Also, when the year number ends in the 01 to 31 range, it doesn’t instantly look like a year – it could be a day or, if it’s no higher than 12, a month.
 Even if you know which format is being used, something like ‘05/02/08’ has a vague look to it.
 Come 2032, though, the two-digit year just might be in for a revival.